Using Mathematica for Quantum Mechanics: A Student's Manual: Many particles in one dimension: dynamics with the non-linear Schr odinger equation

-where we have assumed that $\int |\psi(x)|^2\dd x=1$.
-We use this to calculate the chemical potential in \mm{\ref{math:gsnl}} by replacing line~\ref*{math:groundstatelast} with \begin{mathematica}[firstnumber=\getrefnumber{math:groundstatelast}] ¤mathnl (* chemical potential *) ¤mathnl mu = Table[n^2,{n,1,nmax}].Abs[FourierDST[gamma,1]]^2 ¤mathnl + (Wval+g*(nmax+1)*Abs[gamma]^2).Abs[gamma]^2; ¤mathnl (* return ground state and chemical potential *) ¤mathnl {mu, gamma}] \end{mathematica} and adding the local variable \mm{mu} in line~\ref*{math:groundstatevars}.
+which is very similar to \autoref{eq:nonlinearenergyfunctional} apart from a factor of two for $E\ix{int}$.
+We use this to calculate the total energy and the chemical potential in \mm{\ref{math:gsnl}} by replacing lines~\ref*{mathline:groundstatelast}ff with \begin{mathematica}[firstnumber=\getrefnumber{mathline:groundstatelast}] ¤mathnlc (* energy components *) ¤mathnl Ekin = ¤mmpi^2/2*Range[nmax]^2.Abs[FourierDST[¤mmgamma,1]]^2; ¤mathnl Epot = Wgrid.Abs[¤mmgamma]^2; ¤mathnl Eint = (g/2)(nmax+1)*Total[Abs[¤mmgamma]^4]; ¤mathnlc (* total energy *) ¤mathnl Etot = Ekin + Epot + Eint; ¤mathnlc (* chemical potential *) ¤mathnl ¤mmmu = Ekin + Epot + 2*Eint; ¤mathnlc (* return energy, chemical potential, coefficients *) ¤mathnl {Etot, ¤mmmu, ¤mmgamma}] \end{mathematica} and adding the local variables \mm{Ekin}, \mm{Epot}, \mm{Eint}, \mm{Etot}, and \mm{\mmmu} on line~\ref*{mathline:groundstatevars}.

+As an example we calculate the ground-state density for the gravity well of \autoref{sec:gravitywell} with three different values of the interaction strength $\kappa$ [in units of $(g\hbar^4/m)^{1/3}$]: \begin{mathematica} ¤mathin With[{¤mmkappa = 3 * (g*¤mmhbar^4/m)^(1/3), ¤mmdelta¤mmbeta = 10^-4}, ¤mathnl {Etot, ¤mmmu, ¤mmgamma} = groundstate[¤mmdelta¤mmbeta, ¤mmkappa]; ¤mathnl ListLinePlot[Join[{{0, 0}}, Transpose[{xgrid,Abs[¤mmgamma]^2/¤mmDelta}], {{a, 0}}], ¤mathnl PlotRange -> All, PlotLabel -> {Etot, ¤mmmu}]] \end{mathematica}

+Note that for $\kappa=0$ the Gross--Pitaevskii equation is the Schr\"odinger equation, and the chemical potential is equal to the total energy, matching the exact result of \mm{\ref{math:gravitywellgse}}.